Have you been asked to submit an IRS Tax Return Transcript to the FAO?

 - Official tax return transcript from the IRS - click to download a FREE copy from the IRS website or use the IRS Data Retrieval Tool (see video above and to the right).

 A: Why yes, there is!
 Use the IRS Data Retrieval Tool option in the FAFSA for both student and parents (of dependent students).

 Using the IRS Data Retrieval option to view and transfer your tax information into your FAFSA will minimize the chance of being selected for verification, provided you don't change the information that is imported.

-The IRS Data Retrieval Option will be available as part of the FAFSA after February 1, 2013 (for the 2013-14 academic year).
-Please allow two weeks after filing your 2012 Federal tax returns before your information is available to import via the IRS Data Retrieval option.
+The IRS Data Retrieval Option will be available as part of the FAFSA after February 2, 2015 (for the 2015-16 academic year).
+Please allow three-six weeks after filing your 2014 Federal tax returns before your information is available to import via the IRS Data Retrieval option.

 A: Under certain conditions, some applicants will not be able to use the IRS Data Retrieval option and will be required to submit an official tax transcript from the IRS to our office.
 These conditions are:

 when the student (or parent/stepparent of dependent students) did not use the IRS Data Retrieval option when filing the initial FAFSA or through the FAFSA on the Web correction process;

 when student, spouse (if applicable), and/or parent/stepparent(s) of dependent students' information imported into the student's FAFSA using the IRS Data Retrieval option was subsequently changed;